Box Transforms API Onboarding with Postman Automation Tools

 Content is crucial to enterprise business processes.
 Documents, data, and an array of file types keep customers engaged and move the business forward.
 Over 97,000 companies around the world, including 68% of the Fortune 500, use Box to drive secure content management and collaboration across the business.
 With such a massive footprint, Box fuels a thriving ecosystem of developers and partners who are building new ways to leverage Box in their applications and systems.
 At the heart of Box customer innovation lies a robust portfolio of APIs on the Postman API Platform.

 Box had been delivering its APIs on Postman for years.
-However, over time, without regular maintenance, the collection became outdated which impacted customer onboarding.
-A new initiative prompted the Developer Relations team to redesign and relaunch their comprehensive Postman Collection, making it even easier for anyone to make their first API call in less than 10 minutes.
+However, over time (and without regular maintenance) their Postman Collectionbecame outdated, which impacted customer onboarding.
+A new initiative prompted the Developer Relations team to redesign and relaunch their comprehensive collection, making it even easier for anyone to make their first API call in less than 10 minutes.

 Postman Collections, Variables, Scripts, Run in Postman Button